Markard/atlas-cli/README.md

 - `issue_key`: The Jira issue key (optional).
 Only logs with this key will be uploaded.
 - Other fields (`started_at`, `ended_at`, `comment`) are required.

+### 2. Retrieve Information About Confluence Spaces

+_Fetch all spaces in your Confluence instance, displaying their - names and space keys._

+`go run main.py sk [-b --batchSize=123]`

+- `-b --batchSize`: Number of spaces to retrieve per page (default: 100).

 ## Installation

 1. Get your API token: [Atlassian API Tokens](https://id.atlassian.com/manage-profile/security/api-tokens)